A Romantic Short Break Holiday in Venice

 Leonardo Da Vinci museum, Venice, painting

-If you’re not sure what to expect, this museum concentrates less on his art, and more on Da Vinci’s scientificย discoveries.
+If you’re not sure what to expect, this museum concentrates less on his art, and more on Da Vinci’s scientific discoveries.
+I wouldn’t exactly call this romantic, but Alex had fun nerding out at all the inventions.

-Loads of his ideas have been reconstructed into life-size models to give you an idea of his visions – one of these include a flying machine!
+Loads of Da Vinci’s ideas have been reconstructed into life-size models to give you an idea of his visions.
+One of these includes a flying machine!
 If you’re after his art, then you may be disappointed, but if you’re into his inventions then I recommend you waste no more time loitering outside.

 You can have a go on lots of his inventions too, which makes it a great place to go with children.
-This place should ignite your sense of wonder for thinking outside the box – it’s something Da Vinci did all the time.
+This place should ignite your sense of wonder.
+This dude could really think outside the box.
+It’s something Da Vinci did all the time.
 He was a true visionary!

 Roam around the side streets